EAF Investors Have Opportunity to Lead GrafTech International Ltd. Securities Fraud Lawsuit

-LOS ANGELES, Feb.
-26, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against GrafTech International Ltd. ("GrafTech" or the "Company") (NYSE: EAF).
+BENSALEM, Pa., March 1, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against GrafTech International Ltd. ("GrafTech" or the "Company") (NYSE: EAF).

 Class Period: February 8, 2019 – August 3, 2023